ewjoachim/raincoat/README.rst

 			time.sleep(1)
 		umbrella.put_pouch()

 This function does what it says it does, but it's not ideally splitted, depending on your needs.
 For example, maybe at some point you realize you need each of the 3 separate parts to be a function of its own.
 Or maybe you can't call time.sleep in your app.
-Or do something else with the ``umbrella`` when it's open like dace with it.
+Or do something else with the ``umbrella`` when it's open like dance with it.

 It's also possible that you can't really make a pull request because your needs are specific, or you don't have the time (that's sad but, hey, I know it happens) or any other personnal reason.
 So what do you do ?
 There's no real alternative.
 You copy and paste the code, modify it to fit your needs and use your modified version.
 And whenever there's a change to the upstream function, chances are you'll never know.